d1mnewz/books/Software.md

 * "Refactoring: Improving the Design of Existing Code (2nd Edition)" by Martin Fowler
 * "Refactoring: Improving the Design of Existing Code" by Martin Fowler
 * "The Art of Readable Code: Simple and Practical Techniques for Writing Better Code" by Dustin Boswell
+* "Functional Programming in Scala" by Paul Chiusano and Rúnar Bjarnason